 Along with getting the high dose flu vaccine, practice frequent handwashing techniques especially in public places.
 Give special notice to things like doorknobs and grocery carts where people who may be contagious have left their mark.
 If you suspect you may have handled an infected area, keep your hands away from your face and ears until you can wash or sanitize them.
 It’s unfortunate that the flu can also be airborne, so try not to get caught in an elevator or other small space with someone who is coughing and sneezing.

 It only takes a moment of very mild discomfort to get the vaccine.
-All ProHealth locations offer the regular flu vaccine injections and FluMist.
+All ProHealth locations offer flu vaccines for Seniors.
 Visit a location today and beat the flu this season.
 Healthy Wishes!